 - TwelveStep.org? (fail)

-How to get around this pitfall: Buy both domains then have one forward to the other.
-So if your book title was 8 Ways to Save Your Marriage I would buy both 8WaysToSaveYourMarriage.com and EightWaysToSaveYourMarraige.com.
+How to get around this pitfall: Buy both domains, then have one forward to the other.
+So if your book title was 8 Ways to Save Your Marriage, I would buy both 8WaysToSaveYourMarriage.com and EightWaysToSaveYourMarraige.com.
+Point one at the other.

 Test 2 – Similar Sounds?

-My website cgames.com is short but it fails this test.
+I used to run a website called cgames.com.
+It was short, but it fails the radio test.
 Is it SeeGames.com or SeaGames.com?
-Can’t tell.
-I always end up spelling it over the air.
+It is hard to tell.
+I would end up spelling it out loud every time I talked about it.
 To make matters worse, the letter “c” sounds like half a dozen other letters.

 - cGames.com (fail)